ysjyx7/ysjyx7/README.md

 ### Hi there 👋
 - 🎓 I' m a forth-year undergraduate student(CS) at Huazhong University of Science and Technology.
-- 🔭 I' m currently working in Chinasys(Do some research on kv storage).
+- 🔭 I' m currently working in OceanBase(Do some research on VectorDB).
-- 🌱 I' m currently learning database, distributed system, C++ and kv storage.
+- 🌱 I' m currently learning database and MLSys.
-- 🤔 I' m looking for help with kv storage and C++.
+- 🤔 I' m looking for help with MLSys.
-- 📫 How to reach me: y777x7@hust.edu.cn.
+- 📫 How to reach me: yangx7@mail.ustc.edu.cn.

 <!--
 **ysjyx7/ysjyx7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.